Seat Choice

 It is important to have a packing strategy.
 With all the other worries associated with air travel, the last thing you want to think about is theft, damage, or lost luggage.

 Gear may be stolen or damaged during handling.
-Theft from sleeping and unknowing passengers has been going on for years.
-Gear can be stolen from your checked luggage or your carry-on.
-Most people are honest but even the TSA has had problem employees.
-Per CNN, since 2002, the agency has fired 513 officers for theft.
+Theft from sleeping and unknowing passengers has been an ongoing issue.
+Gear can be stolen from both your checked luggage and carry-on.
+Most people are honest, but even the TSA has had problems with some employees.
+Since 2002, the agency has fired 513 officers for theft.
+In 2023, incidents continued, with TSA employees arrested for stealing valuables from passengers’ bags.
+Taking precautions to protect your gear during travel is always a wise decision.

 Lost and damaged luggage is another issue.
 Lost luggage is rare but still happens.
 Make sure your bag clearly identifies you and has distinctive markings so that no one grabs your bag by mistake.
 Have you ever watched bag handlers load your checked luggage onto the airplane?
 They are not always gentle with the bags.
 Some bags are stored on top of each other.